Straight to the Point

 This brand has been my personal go-to for years; its deep color and richness lend a dark chocolate punch to any recipe.
 It's sold in larger packages than many other brands, exemplifying the value of bulk purchasing at just 56 cents an ounce.

 Made with a blend of beans from West Africa, as well as from Central and South America, Callebaut's CP777 at Amazon has a well-rounded chocolate flavor that's classic but complex.

 At nearly $1.20 an ounce, it's on the pricier end, so consider it something of a special-occasion splurge.
 While its fat content likewise falls between 22 and 24%, it made brownies that seemed particularly gooey and rich, so we suspect it's on the higher end of that spectrum.

 King Arthur Bensdorp Royal Dutch

-Bensdorp at Amazon is a Dutch chocolate company with a 175-year-old tradition to its name.
+Bensdorp (which is now under the King Arthur umbrella) is a Dutch chocolate company with a 175-year-old tradition to its name.
 Its "Royal Dutch" style of cocoa uses West Africa–sourced beans that are more darkly alkalized than many other styles, giving it a gorgeously dark color and earthy flavor.

 This cocoa also has an especially fine grind, which lends a glossy sheen in brownies and good solubility in applications like hot cocoa.

 At 20% fat, Droste at Amazon is a little leaner than some of the other Dutch cocoa powders here, but it was a sleeper hit in our blind tasting.
 Though it's not fancy, there's nothing to complain about in its earthy chocolate flavor.
 Because it's relatively easy to find in supermarkets and semi-fancy groceries alike, Droste is one of my preferred choices when I'm between shipments on brands that require a special order online, so I was pleased to see it perform so well with our tasters.

 Convenience factor aside, buying in bulk online can help drive down the cost per ounce when compared with the retail markup you get in stores.